-My dad practiced law and he told me when I started, “You need to try a lot of cases so you get good at trial work” and have a “bite with your bark”.
-He said, “you go try everything, try a cheese sandwich”.
+My dad practiced law, and he told me when I started, “You need to try a lot of cases, so you get good at trial work” and have a “bite with your bark.”
+He said, “you go try everything, try a cheese sandwich.”

 When the jury from the first case had a verdict, we stopped the second case, excused that jury for break, and got the verdict from the first jury.
-Well, when I had lost several trials I had to go back and look and analyze what happened.
+When I had lost several trials, I had to go back and look and analyze what happened.
 That was when I figured it out.
 My problem had been case selection.
-I was trying some cases that were like my dad’s “cheese sandwich”.
-Let me share one of them with you and perhaps it will make you smile.
-My client had borrowed his sister’s car and he did not have a driver’s license, never had one, never been a licensed driver.
+I was trying some cases that were like my dad’s “cheese sandwich.”

+Let me share one of them with you, and perhaps it will make you smile.
+My client had borrowed his sister’s car, and he did not have a driver’s license, never had one, never been a licensed driver.
 He left skid marks from his lane into the oncoming lane of travel.
-That is right, there was evidence he left his lane of travel and entered the lane of the oncoming car.
-The photos I had from the scene, which showed the skid marks, also showed a house in the background with a lady in a rocker on the front porch.
+That is right; there was evidence he left his lane of travel and entered the lane of the oncoming car.
+Photos from the scene, showing the skid marks, also showed a house in the background with a lady in a rocker on the front porch.
 She was listed on the police report as a witness.

-If you try enough “cheese sandwiches” you learn.
-Later I had a case where my client ran his car into the car in front of him causing him injuries.
-The car ahead had run out of gas, was stopped in his lane of travel and he hit it.
-Middle of the day.
+If you try enough “cheese sandwiches,” you learn.
+Later I had a case where my client ran his car into the car in front of him, causing him injuries.
+The car ahead had run out of gas, was stopped in his lane of travel, and he hit it—middle of the day.

-That means if you are at all responsible for the event which causes you harm you lose.
+That means if you are at all responsible for the event which causes you harm, you lose.
 Even if you are one percent at fault and the other is ninety-nine percent… you lose.
-So, hitting the car ahead of you with your car is generally considered by most to be much greater than one percent of the at-fault cause of the collision.
+So, hitting the car ahead of you is generally considered to be much greater than one percent of the cause of the collision.
 However, I was able to convince the jury my client was not at fault, and we won that case

-So… the bottom line….
-To get good at something you must practice and the more you practice the better you get and the more you practice the difficult shots (or for the trial lawyer, cases) the better you get at winning hard cases (or making difficult shots).
-If you try slam dunk cases all the time you simply will not get as good as if you had tried difficult cases.
-Hence… the value of a “cheese sandwich.”
+So, the bottom line.
+To get good at something, you must practice, and the more you practice, the better you get, and the more you practice the difficult shots (or for the trial lawyer, cases), the better you get at winning complex cases (or making difficult shots).
+If you try slam dunk cases all the time, you simply will not get as good as if you had tried difficult cases.
+Hence the value of a “cheese sandwich.”